zed-industries/agent-client-protocol/typescript/README.md

 Start by reading the [official ACP documentation](https://agentclientprotocol.com) to understand the core concepts and protocol specification.

-### Explore the API

-Browse the [TypeScript library reference](https://zed-industries.github.io/agent-client-protocol) for detailed API documentation.

 ### Try the Examples

 The [examples directory](https://github.com/zed-industries/agent-client-protocol/tree/main/typescript/examples) contains simple implementations of both Agents and Clients in TypeScript.
 These examples can be run from your terminal or from an ACP Client like [Zed](https://zed.dev), making them great starting points for your own integration!

+### Explore the API

+Browse the [TypeScript library reference](https://zed-industries.github.io/agent-client-protocol) for detailed API documentation.

+If you're building an [Agent](https://agentclientprotocol.com/protocol/overview#agent), start with [AgentSideConnection](https://zed-industries.github.io/agent-client-protocol/classes/AgentSideConnection.html).

+If you're building a [Client](https://agentclientprotocol.com/protocol/overview#client), start with [ClientSideConnection](https://zed-industries.github.io/agent-client-protocol/classes/ClientSideConnection.html).

 ### Study a Production Implementation